 Now that we’re discussing the best platforms for liquid staking, let’s go through Polygon, Near, Cosmos, Osmosis, Ankr, Avalanche, Polkadot, and Fantom.

-Polygon Liquid Staking
+Liquid Staking Crypto: Polygon Liquid Staking

-Polygon was designed to solve Ethereum’s scaling issue by using sidechains to maximize throughput and minimize fees on the Ethereum main chain.
+In fact, Polygon was designed to solve Ethereum’s scaling issue by using sidechains to maximize throughput and minimize fees on the Ethereum main chain.

 Stakers help secure the Polygon network and participate in governance activities in exchange for the funds they deposit.